 8. fearful that they won’t be able to learn the new skills the change might require

-When you take these things into consideration very early in the process, you are already well on the way to good outcomes.
+When you take these things into consideration very early in the process, you are actually laying a foundation for your own change management success.

-So here are some questions to help you look at your own readiness for the change.
+So here are some self-reflection questions to help you look at your own readiness for the change, and your capacity to lead it:

 1. Am I mentally ready for the changes that must be made?